 People often question the nutritional quality of ambient dairy products in comparison to fresh dairy options.

 Dairy products made from fresh milk conserve its live cultures, which have many health benefits.
 Live yoghurt bacteria are temporarily part of the intestinal microflora and contribute to its balance.
-As a result, yoghurt made with live cultures are more easily digestible, and naturally enhance the immune system.
+As a result, yoghurt made with live cultures are more easily digestible.

 Ambient dairy products go through a process of heating, which may cause vitamin and mineral losses, including calcium.In addition, although an ambient product is less likely to ‘spoil’ the nutritional quality of the product may still deteriorate over time.
 However, ambient products do have the benefit of an increased shelf-life, and therefore last a lot longer without becoming inedible.